Shopping / Zero-Waste

 Although buying in bulk will cost you more upfront, you will still save money over the long run and reduce packaging waste.

-TIP: ensure that when you buy in bulk, you eat it in time or store it correctly so that it won’t go to waste.
+TIP: Ensure that when you buy in bulk, you eat it in time or store it correctly so that it won’t go to waste.

 6. Don’t Buy Groceries With Individual Packaging